jmeyblum/Hollywood/README.md

 ## Setup

-Though this framework was primarly made for Unity, the framework was divided into two kind of assemblies, one requiring Unity references and the other working without dependencies to the Unity engine.
+Though this framework is primarily made for Unity, the framework is divided into two kind of assemblies, one requiring Unity references and the other working without dependencies to the Unity engine.
 The goal is to make it agnostic enough so it could be forked and used in a non-Unity project without too much work.

 This documentation though will assume a setup for a Unity project.